TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

 Since in this course we are going to be writing for computers, we need to ensure that our writing is very precise, correct and generally *idiot-proof*.
 (Because, in short, computers are idiots)

-In order to practice this more formal style of writing required for *haskell code*, the first step we can take is to know how to write our familiar *mathematics* more formally.
+In order to practice this more formal style of writing required for *haskell code*, the first step we can take is to know how to write our familiar *mathematics more formally*.

 = The Building Blocks